Chemotherapy Menu

 Infusion Therapy

-UAB Medicine Infusion Therapy is part of the O’Neal Comprehensive Cancer Center, and it is the largest infusion therapy center in Alabama.
+UAB Medicine Infusion Therapy is part of the UAB O’Neal Comprehensive Cancer Center, and it is the largest infusion therapy center in Alabama.
 We are also the only Magnet-designated infusion therapy center in the state.
 Magnet status is the American Nurses Credentialing Center’s (ANCC) most prestigious distinction for superior nursing practices and outcomes.
 Our center was built with you in mind: Physicians, architects, and designers worked together to anticipate your needs.

 Hepatic Artery Infusion Pump Program